msaadsaeed/FOP/README.md

 ```
 ## Feature Extraction

-## Training and Testing
 ### Facial Feature Extraction
 For Face Embeddings we use [[VGGFace](http://www.bmva.org/bmvc/2015/papers/paper041/index.html)].
-We use the Keras implementation of this paper from [[this repository](https://gist.github.com/EncodeTS/6bbe8cb8bebad7a672f0d872561782d9)]
+We use the Keras implementation of this paper from this[[repository](https://gist.github.com/EncodeTS/6bbe8cb8bebad7a672f0d872561782d9)]
 ### Voice Feature Extraction
 For Voice Embeddings we use the method described in [[Utterance Level Aggregator](https://arxiv.org/abs/1902.10107)].
 The code we used is released by authors and is publicly available at this [[repository](https://github.com/WeidiXie/VGG-Speaker-Recognition)]![GitHub stars](https://img.shields.io/github/stars/WeidiXie/VGG-Speaker-Recognition.svg?logo=github&label=Stars)

+Once you have extracted the features, write them to a .csv file in features directory.

+## Training and Testing

 ## Comparison
 Cross-modal matching results: (Left) FOP vs other losses used in V-F methods.
 (Right) Our method vs SOTA methods.
 <p align="center">